Health Resources

 Signs & Symptoms

-It is a condition characterised by sudden sharp chest pains that last only a minute or two and are not related to activity.
-When the pain is present it hurts to cough or breathe deeply.
-They may occur several times a day but more usually once or twice a week.
+It is a condition characterised by sudden, sharp chest pain that lasts only a minute or two and are not related to activity.
+When the pain is present, it hurts to cough or breathe deeply.
+This pain may occur several times a day, but more usually once or twice a week.

 Care Tips